Herusyahputra/Visual-Odometry/README.md

 4. **How to use this apps**

    Follow these steps to installation apication:
-     - Please Download [datasets](https://mcut-my.sharepoint.com/:f:/g/personal/m09158023_o365_mcut_edu_tw/Epup_-IDnudBgm_EUjRumkEB5K4iHOlKZRkjatFcv3fKIg?e=DxOsdE), put the video file that is in the Visual-Odometry/src/datasets folder

      - Open your terminal by clicking Ctrl + Alt + T

-   Step :
-     - Type the command for a permissions
      ```
       $ git clone https://github.com/Herusyahputra/Visual-Odometry.git
      ```
+     - Please Download [datasets](https://mcut-my.sharepoint.com/:f:/g/personal/m09158023_o365_mcut_edu_tw/Epup_-IDnudBgm_EUjRumkEB5K4iHOlKZRkjatFcv3fKIg?e=DxOsdE), put the video file that is in the Visual-Odometry/src/datasets folder
      ```
       $ cd Visual-Odometry
      ```